RobbsX/AccessArt/README.md

 ## About the Project

 _Is creating a decentralized application a **viable** alternative to centralized?_\
 The goal is to find out how complicated it is building an application using the SOLID project.
+Thus, the focus lies on the usage of the SOLID Framework, not on building a perfect web application.

 The application in a nutshell: A webapp that shows users artworks of Victoria & Alberthall Museum using their well-maintained API.